Austin Huns: History

 These thirteen men joined Pat Lochridge in the Huns Hall of Fame.

-In the Summer of 2021 the Huns won the TOLA (Texas, Oklahoma, Louisiana) 7s Rugby Championship for the third season in a row.
+In 2021, the Huns won the TOLA (Texas, Oklahoma, Louisiana) 7s Rugby Championship for the third season in a row.
 This three-peat launched the Huns into the National Championship Tournament as one of only four play-in teams.
-The Huns made the most of their opportunity and finished 5th as Plate Champions, with victories over national 7s powerhouses Western Athletic Club, Oceanside, NY Old Blue, and Life West and with losses only to the eventual Finalists the Chicago Lions and the Westside Ronins.
-Coached by Adam Scheidler, Brian Welborn, Ryan Kretchmar, and Alex Rees; the player roster for the Club was Corey Jones (Captain), Brendon Curle, Jack Casey, Patrick Coleman, Austin Willis, Ricky Chestnutwood, Brandon Johnson, Case Fleck, Karch Hoffman, Shamall Schoonmaker, Spencer McManes, Zane Jackson, and Josh Williams.
+The Huns finished 5th as Plate Champions, with victories over national 7s powerhouses Western Athletic Club, Oceanside, NY Old Blue, and Life West and with losses only to the eventual finalists the Chicago Lions and the Westside Ronins.
+Coached by Adam Scheidler, Brian Welborn, Ryan Kretchmar, and Alex Rees; the player roster for the club was Corey Jones (captain), Brendon Curle, Jack Casey, Patrick Coleman, Austin Willis, Ricky Chestnutwood, Brandon Johnson, Case Fleck, Karch Hoffman, Shamall Schoonmaker, Spencer McManes, Zane Jackson, and Josh Williams.